overtone/shadertone/README.md

 library gives you the ability to hack on *both* the visual and audio code at the same time.

+I've created a basic demo screencast that you can [watch here](https://www.youtube.com/watch?v=_8T15N3ZvYc).
 If you'd like to see how this all started, check out [the announcement](https://groups.google.com/forum/?fromgroups=#!topic/overtone/7bQSJUUviBw) and [video preview](https://www.youtube.com/watch?v=UMg8Td5Gqhk).